-911 call from fatal car crash involving WFT’s Deshazor Everett provides details of accident
+911 call provides details from fatal crash involving Washington’s Everett

 He later told her: “I don’t even know what happened.”

 The witness said that he was in his own car at the time of the accident and that Everett was driving behind him, so he wasn’t able to see what happened with Everett’s car.
-As the dispatcher updated him that responders were nearing the location, the witness yelled to others in the background, “They’re here, they’re here,” before again urging the dispatcher, “Please tell him to hurry.
+As the dispatcher updated him that responders were nearing the location, the witness yelled to others in the background, “They’re here, they’re here,” before again urging the dispatcher: “Please tell him to hurry.
 Please tell him to hurry.”

-As she informed him that “at least six units” of responders were coming, the witness is heard saying to someone, “They’re out? … Okay, the girl is out of the car.
+As she informed him that “at least six units” of responders were coming, the witness was heard saying to someone: “They’re out? . . .
+Okay, the girl is out of the car.
 Is he out of the car?”
 A voice in the background told him he wasn’t sure, and the second man, while still on with the dispatcher, said: “Okay, can you go make sure he’s okay, out of the car?”

-After hearing the conversation in the background, the dispatcher asked how many people were in the vehicle and the second witness said, “It was him and his girlfriend.”
+After hearing the conversation in the background, the dispatcher asked how many people were in the vehicle, and the second witness said, “It was him and his girlfriend.”
 He added that one person was trapped inside.

-Moments later, sirens can be heard in the background and he told the dispatcher: “They see me, they see me.”
+Moments later, sirens could be heard in the background, and he told the dispatcher: “They see me.
+They see me.”

 A spokesperson for the Loudoun County Sheriff’s Office said the investigation of the crash is ongoing and no charges have been filed.

-Peters, the longtime girlfriend of Everett and an occupational therapist from Montgomery County, Md., was taken to StoneSprings Hospital where she was pronounced dead.
+Peters, the longtime girlfriend of Everett and an occupational therapist from Montgomery County, Md., was taken to StoneSprings Hospital Center, where she was pronounced dead.

 Everett was transported to Reston Hospital Center and later released, according to Coach Ron Rivera.
-He was placed on Washington’s reserve/non-football injury list, ending his season, but on Tuesday was moved to the reserve/covid-19 list after testing positive for the coronavirus.
+He was placed on Washington’s reserve/non-football injury list, ending his season, but on Tuesday was moved to the reserve/covid-19 list after he tested positive for the coronavirus.
 The extent of his injuries from the crash is unclear.

-Thursday afternoon, Everett issued his first public comments since the accident, tweeting: “Thank you for all of your prayers, continue to pray for Olivia’s family and me.
+On Thursday afternoon, Everett issued his first public comments since the accident, tweeting: “Thank you for all of your prayers, continue to pray for Olivia’s family and me.
 Thank you all Folded hands #Live4Liv”

 Everett, a seven-year NFL veteran, is a core special-teamer and captain for Washington.

-“It’s hard,” safety Kam Curl said the week after the accident. “ … It’s an impact when he’s not in the building because you look forward to seeing ‘Shaze every day.
-It’s hard but you gotta stay positive, pray for him.”
+“It’s hard,” safety Kam Curl said the week after the accident. “. . .
+It’s an impact when he’s not in the building because you look forward to seeing ’Shaze every day.
+It’s hard but you got to stay positive, pray for him.”

-Everett’s attorney, Kaveh Noorishad of the Northern Virginia-based firm Noorishad Law, P.C., released a statement Wednesday regarding the accident:
+Everett’s attorney, Kaveh Noorishad of Northern Virginia-based firm Noorishad Law, P.C., released a statement Wednesday regarding the accident:

 “There are no words to convey our collective sadness over the tragic accident that took the life of Olivia Peters, a loving daughter, friend, and longtime girlfriend of Mr. Everett,” Noorishad wrote.